Mango-Cats/SemanticDrugSim/heatmaps/README.md

-# Additional Heatmaps for Conference Proceeding (OCOCOSDA 2025)
+# Additional Heatmaps Integrating Semantic and Orthographic Features for Drug Name Similarity Analysis

 This directory contains supplementary heatmaps referenced in the paper:

-> **Integrating Semantic and Orthographic Features for Drug Name Similarity Analysis**
+**Integrating Semantic and Orthographic Features for Drug Name Similarity Analysis**
-> Accepted for presentation at the **28th International Conference of Oriental COCOSDA**,
+- Accepted for presentation at the **28th International Conference of Oriental COCOSDA**,
-> November 12–14, 2025, Universitas Kristen Duta Wacana (UKDW), Yogyakarta, Indonesia.
+- (To be) Presented on November 12–14, 2025, Universitas Kristen Duta Wacana (UKDW), Yogyakarta, Indonesia.

 ## Contents